Mohammed-Alrawaf/System-Architecture-Dojo/README.md

 This repository is structured around real-world architecture scenarios.

-Each scenario is divided into three core documents.
+Each scenario is divided into four core documents.

 ---